sid-the-loser/AICC/README.md

 > Spoiler alert!
 It can't convert all image formats.
 I'm sorry about the misleading project name, but I'll try adding more support to the project when I get the time. (*I ain't paid to do this, and neither am I being commissioned or sponsored to work on this!*) Feel free to contribute and add more image format support to the project!
 I don't bite :smile:

 > Note: I'm going to try remaking the whole project in [ImageMagick](https://imagemagick.org/).
 Which means that the whole project will be rewritten.
+Some features might be removed, and some may be added.

 ## How do I use this?